jitsi/jitsi-meet/INSTALL.md

     },
     useNicks: false,
     bosh: '//jitmeet.example.com/http-bind' // FIXME: use xep-0156 for that
-    desktopSharing: 'ext', // Desktop sharing method.
+    desktopSharing: 'false', // Desktop sharing method.
 Can be set to 'ext', 'webrtc' or false to disable.
-    chromeExtensionId: 'diibjkoicjeejcmhdnailmkgecihlobk', // Id of desktop streamer Chrome extension
+    //chromeExtensionId: 'diibjkoicjeejcmhdnailmkgecihlobk', // Id of desktop streamer Chrome extension
-    minChromeExtVersion: '0.1' // Required version of Chrome extension };
+    //minChromeExtVersion: '0.1' // Required version of Chrome extension };
 ```